Founders / Directors

 Ed speaks Italian and Spanish and has filmed across Europe, North and Central Africa, India, USA, Central and South America.
 He's an Associate Tutor in Ethnographic Film at Goldsmiths and is a member of the Royal Anthropological Institute's Film Committee.
 He has a 1st class degree in Social Anthropology from Cambridge an MA in Visual Anthropology from Goldsmiths.
 He’s currently co-directing a feature documentary with Jaime about a group of kids starting out at secondary school, as well as developing a short in Haiti.

-Kate has worked since 2006 as an ethnographic and independent documentary filmmaker and recently directed her first feature Even When I Fall.
+Kate has worked since 2006 as an ethnographic and independent documentary filmmaker and recently directed her first feature Even When I Fall, nominated for the BIFA Discovery Award.
 She met co-director Sky Neal and Postcoders Ed and Elhum on a MA in Visual Anthropology at Goldsmiths College, where she has returned as a visiting speaker.
 Central to her film work is a spirit of curiosity, collaboration and a delight in unexpected connections that make more than the sum of their parts.
 Her career focus has been advocacy storytelling and working with minority communities to get their voices heard.
 Kate's clients for ethnography and short films have been many and various.
 Their uniting feature is that she likes the cut of their jib and the purpose of their work.

 Her work has been supported by Sundance Documentary Film Fund, Chicken and Egg Pictures, Worldview and The British Film Institute.
 Locations have included Kathmandu, Beijing, LA, New York, Dublin, Helsinki and Patagonia.
 Collaborators have included researchers, anthropologists, musicians, curators, photographers, teachers and students.
 She has taught at University of East Anglia, spoken at Queens University Belfast and holds a masters in Philosophy and academic awards from Trinity College Dublin.